weedmank/RisKy1/design/src/questa_formal/README.md

 ----------------------------------------------------------------------------------------

-This folder contains encrypted Formal Verification files that can be used for assertion based verification.
-They are encrypted because they are from a RISC-V Formal Verification App being developed to formally verify RISC-V based cpus.
-Only these files are released for RisKy1 use
+This folder contains Formal Verification folders that are being used to develop a formal verification app.
+Only portions are released for RisKy1 use
+- property checks

+   Contains temporal formal property assertions to verify the operation of the cpu

 ****************************************************************************************